Gyro gunsight: Mark II

 The Mark II was also subsequently produced in the US by Sperry as the K-14 (USAAF) and Mk18 (Navy).
 The K-14 included two projector systems for the reflector sight, one with gyro correction for attacking aircraft, and a second for attacking ground targets.
 It was otherwise similar to the British models, although the dial for adjusting the target size was moved to the left side of the sight instead of the front.
 The area where the Mark II had the dial was replaced by a moving scale that indicated the current range to the target, along with a large pad that prevented pilot head injuries in the case of rapid deceleration.

 The radar-aimed AGLT Village Inn tail turret incorporated a Mark II Gyro Sight and this turret was fitted to some Lancaster bombers towards the end of World War II.

 German developments

 Although since 1935 the relevant German companies offered the Reich Air Ministry (RLM) a new type of gyro-stabilized sight, the well-proven REVI (Reflexvisier, or reflector sight) remained in service for combat aircraft.
-The gyro-stabilized sights received an additional designation of EZ (Einheitszielvorrichtung, or Target Predictor Units), such as EZ/REVI-6a.
+The gyro-stabilized sights received the designation of EZ (Eigen- und Zielgeschwindigkeitsgesteuertes Visier, or enemy and indicated airspeed-controlled sight), such as EZ/REVI-6a.